apollographql/apollo-client/.changeset/fast-roses-kick.md

 "@apollo/client": patch
 ---

-useBackgroundQuery, handle ref disposal if unmount before used
+Immediately dispose of the `queryRef` if `useBackgroundQuery` unmounts before the auto dispose timeout kicks in.